lupyuen/lupyuen.github.io/src/prometheus.md

 There's a __Security Risk__ in our configuration of MQTT Gateway...

-Our __MQTT Password is transmitted in clear text__ from our computer to The Things Network!
+Our __MQTT Password is transmitted as clear text__ from our computer to The Things Network!

 To secure our MQTT Password with __TLS Encryption__, follow the instructions here...